Simple API Integration

 }

-async makeRequest(endpoint, data, userLocation) {
+async makeRequest(endpoint, data, clientLocation) {

-const optimalProvider = this.selectProvider(userLocation);
+const optimumProvider = this.selectProvider(clientLocation);

 try {

-const response = await fetch(`${optimalProvider.baseUrl}${endpoint}`, {
+const response = await fetch(`${optimumProvider.baseUrl}${endpoint}`, {

-method: 'POST',
+methodology: 'POST',

-body: JSON.stringify(data),
+physique: JSON.stringify(data),

 headers: {

-'X-Edge-Location': optimalProvider.region
+'X-Edge-Location': optimumProvider.space

 }